Dart-o-s/aos_fc/plan.md

 # we have a plan
     1) Play Trumpets!
-Realease 0.9.2
+Realease 0.9.4
-    2) migrating to objectbox and revamping live cycle: 0.9.3
+    2) DONE migrating to objectbox and revamping live cycle: 0.9.3

 ## high prio items
     [X] DONE 2025-06-13 07:54 tag and push, r0.9.3